-Climate Lobbying Overview: The French Business Federation (Medef) is actively engaged with climate policy, both in France and at the EU level, with predominantly negative positions.
+Climate Lobbying Overview: The French Business Federation (Medef) is actively engaged on climate policy in France and at EU level with predominantly negative positions.
 Despite increased supportive communications on high-level issues such as the EU’s 2050 carbon neutrality goal and the need to transition the energy mix, the organization appears to remain largely opposed to an ambitious and stringent regulatory framework on climate change.

-Top-line Messaging on Climate Policy: Medef seems to take mixed positions on climate policy in its top-line messaging, but has becomemore positive since 2015.
+Top-line Messaging on Climate Policy: Medef states support for climate policy while stressing impacts on industry competitiveness in its top-line messaging, but has become more positive since 2015.
 In an October 2021 press release, the association supported reaching carbon neutrality by 2050 in France.
-However, in April 2020 in a letter to the Minister for the Ecological Transition, Medef advocated to delay the implementation of legislation which would support France’s 2050 net-zero goal, citing the Covid-19 pandemic.
-In a January 2022 press release, Medef supported the EU’s Fit for 55 package, and in November 2021, the Medef President Geoffroy Roux de Bézieux signed a declaration advocating for a “smart and stable” regulatory framework which supports industrial competitiveness.
-However, Medef signed a joint statement with other EU national business federations in November 2021, qualifying support for climate regulation by stating that they should not affect national or regional competitiveness, and highlighting the risk of carbon leakage.
-In an interview in April 2021, the President seemed to suggest that further increasing the ambition of European climate regulation was unnecessary, stressing the risks of unilateral action.
-The news outlet The New York Times reported that the association had weakened the proposals of France’s Citizens' Climate Convention for the French Climate Law in May 2021, and in December 2020 Le Figaro reported that the Deputy President of Medef seemed to suggest that it was undemocratic to create laws based on the Citizens’ Climate Convention’s opinions.
+In a January 2022 press release, the association supported the EU’s Fit for 55 package.
+However, Medef signed a joint statement with other EU national business federations in November 2022 qualifying support for climate regulations by stating that they should not affect national or regional competitiveness, and emphasizing the risk of deindustrialization.
+The news outlet The New York Times reported that the association had weakened the proposals of France’s Citizens' Climate Convention for the French Climate Law in May 2021.
+In a June 2022 Communiqué from the B7 group, Medef called for G7 countries to implement their UNFCCC Nationally Determined Contributions.